 Here’s How to Identify the Market Segment:

-• Survey your current customers to help them better.
+- Survey your current customers to help them better.
 Often, talking to your customers or asking them a few questions goes a long way.
-Maybe, they end up referring you to a prospect or tell you a problem that you could solve through your content.
+Maybe they end up referring you to a prospect or tell you a problem that you could solve through your content.
 As a result, you end up reaching more customers.
+Hire local experts with specific market know-how.
+If you’re trying to enter a new market, it pays to know local market nuances and trends.
+For example, if you’re targeting the German market, you could hire in Germany to uncover specific insights

 You can take the example of Content Studio’s audience segmentation.
 Their team is pretty sure who their target audience is and what they need to learn.